Back to the Land: Tales of Rural Life

 Compiled in November and December 2001 with help from members of the FICTION-L and MELIBS discussion lists; thanks to everyone for their suggestions and comments!
 Updated as relevant books surface.

-Rural Fiction Set in Maine
+Rural Fiction

 Nicholson Baker